-The paper proposes a critical reflection on two case studies, the "Water Square" in Benthemplein, in Rotterdam and the "Climate tiles" project in Copenhagen, which represent two methods of intervention on public space in which urban regeneration becomes a tool of ecological reconversion of city passages compromised by the effects of climate change.
+The paper proposes a critical reflection on two case studies, the "Water Square" in Benthemplein, in Rotterdam and the "Climate tiles" project in Copenhagen, which represent two methods of intervention on public space (on different scales, in fact the second is more related to the field of Urban Design)in which urban regeneration becomes a tool of ecological reconversion of city passages compromised by the effects of climate change.
 This analysis, through an inductive process, aims to identify some theoretical-methodological and operational references to be tested in urban contexts affected by calamitous events, through an ecological approach of the Urban Project procedure.